eattar/LyricsyBot/README.md

 # LyricsyBot
-This is an app was designed to scrape lyrics from a source and post them to a desired WordPress-based website.
+Owner of Lyricsy.ir website intended to automate the process of finding lyrics from his desired website.
+This app helped him save significant time by scraping and posting lyrics on his website, automatically.